cdijkstra/Blog/_posts/2022-07-03-Looping-Complex-Types-In-Azure-Pipelines.md

                   - template: 'rollout-infra.yml'
                     parameters:
-                      deployment: 'RG$\{\{ environmentObject.environmentLetter \}\}'
+                      deployment: 'RG{% raw %} ${{ environmentObject.environmentLetter }} {% endraw %}'
-                      environment: '$\{\{ environmentObject.environmentLetter \}\}'
+                      environment: '{% raw %} ${{ environmentObject.environmentLetter }} {% endraw %}'
 ```

 ## Conclusion
-The looping syntax `- $\{\{ each par in parameters.pars \}\}` provides a useful twist to pipelines where the amount of code can be minimized.
+The looping syntax `- {% raw %} ${{ each par in parameters.pars }} {% endraw %}` provides a useful twist to pipelines where the amount of code can be minimized.
 Loops are not limited to simple types, we can construct more complicated objects *containing the same properties* and loop over them.
 This can save a tremendous amount of lines of code and is more appealing to read and maintain.
 Keep in mind that the backslashes should be removed from the code examples.